In this guide

 Tuition fees loans

-All eligible students entering higher education from September 2018 will be able to apply for a loan to cover tuition fees.
+All eligible undergraduate students entering higher education since September 2018 will be able to apply for a loan to cover tuition fees.
 Most students won’t have to pay anything upfront for their course.

 When to apply